falconx0505/purchase_dashboard/README.md

 steps to run:
-clone from branch sobiya new
+clone from branch IT Control

 python -m venv venv